adobecom/milo/libs/blocks/code/README.md

 ## Use

-Paste code into block and format code as monospaced text.
-Block will not render and error if text is not monospaced.
+Paste code into the block and format the code as monospaced text.
+The block will not render and will log an error if text is not monospaced.
 See "Tips" for more details.

 ## Variants